Daviz00/SUTT-T2/README.md

+A responsive webpage made using HTML, CSS and a bit of JavaScript Purpose : BITS Pilani SU Tech Team
-Some elements of preload screen are not polished.
+Some elements of preload screen are not polished and are broken